top of page

 COUNSELLING & PSYCHOTHERAPY

-My approach is rooted in the trust that we all do the best we can - the best that we know so far - shaped from how we grew up and where we need to exist today.
-Each of us crafts a solution to these experiences of past and present which although brilliant often limits our attempts to change and grow.
-The therapeutic relationship is a foundation to develop this trust further for a journey that's both more embodied and imaginative, paying close attention to what comes up and welcoming an expression of all the thoughts, needs and emotions that want to arrive in your life but struggle to find a stage.
-It can also helpfully reflect difficult themes, issues or old and stuck patterns, giving us the opportunity to shift and make new meanings from these together.
+My approach is rooted in the trust that we all do the best we can - the best that we know so far - shaped from how we grew up and where we need to exist today in our lives.
+We all craft a solution to these experiences of past and present which although carrying great sense can often limit our attempts to change and grow.
+This may feel like old and stuck patterns, issues within relationships that keep repeating, or a general sense of disconnection and a struggle to be in the world with others.

 bottom of page